 ASTRID will assist stakeholders in the development of monitoring and assessment strategies for temporary rivers.

-Towards the end of the project, CEH will meet with regulatory decision-makers to discuss the mapping results and seek views on the next steps for appropriate drought and water resource assessment.
+Towards the end of the project, UKCEH will meet with regulatory decision-makers to discuss the mapping results and seek views on the next steps for appropriate drought and water resource assessment.
 Resource-efficient monitoring of temporary rivers will be promoted in areas identified as priorities for data collection, through an existing citizen science initiative.

 The project runs from 1 October 2019 until 30 September 2020.